| Note: Large images and

 bones including the lunate.
 If this is not found, then some element of

+dislocation, subluxation, or ligamentous instability exists.
 3. Patients in whom there is a

 clinical suspicion of an occult scaphoid fracture (anatomic snuff-box